 A subservice organization is simply an outsourcing company to the main service organization.
 For example, if the main service organization is a medical office and outsources its billing to another company, the billing company is the subservice organization and the medical company is the service organization.

-It is the job of the service organization to keep an eye on how the subservice organization is performing.
+It is the job of the service organization to keep an eye on how the subservice organization is performing and report on it.
 After all, the subservice organization is closely tied to the operations of the service organization, and how it performs will reflect on the quality and reputation of the service organization.
 You likely have clients who want assurance regarding the control environment around the services your provide, right?
 It’s not enough to just focus on in-house operations, if you use subservice organizations.

 The Carve Out Method